- Transfer Students

 The Graduate Program Committee strongly suggests that students and their supervisory committees discuss mutual expectations regarding deadlines and respective responsibilities, frankly and concretely, at the earliest possible opportunity.
 The Graduate Program Committee requires that these agreements be set out in writing and signed by all parties.

-Please complete a Graduate Plan of Study by March 1 of Year One and refer to Section 4 below for more detailed information about committee composition and thesis topic.
+Please complete a Graduate Plan of Study by March 1 of Year 1 and refer to Section 4 below for more detailed information about committee composition and thesis topic.

 Effective September 1, 2016 (Fall term) Graduate and Postdoctoral Studies amended the regulations governing the time for program completion, extensions, reactivation, and readmission.
 This new policy applies to all students who began the PhD in Fall 2016 or subsequent terms.
 Students who entered the program prior to Fall 2016, please contact the Program Assistant.